gravity-ui/uikit/src/components/Select/README.md

 By default, the width of the control stretches to match the width of the content of the selected options.
 You can manage it by using `width` property:

-`'max'` - stretches to the full width of the parent, excluding overflow.
+`'max'` - stretches to the full width of the parent.

 `number` - apply width in pixels.